How Big Do Sand Dollars Get

 Feeding and Diet

 Sand dollars are suspension feeders, meaning they filter small particles of food from the water.
-They use their tube feet and small spines to capture plankton, algae, and organic detritus.
+But they use their tube feet and small spines to capture plankton, algae, and organic detritus.
 The food is then transported to the mouth, where it is processed.

 Reproduction and Life Cycle